-During the year ended December 31, 2020 the Company had positive cash flow, mainly resulting from a private placement.
-Excluding the impact of the private placement, the company has had negative cashflows for the years ended December 31, 2020 and December 31, 2019 and since its inception has not been profitable.
+During the three months ended March 31, 2021 the Company had negative cash flow, mainly resulting from a repayment of short-term loan and addition to intangible assets.
+The company has had negative cashflows for the three-months ended March 31, 2020 and since its inception has not been profitable.
 There is no assurance that the Company will earn profits in the future, or that profitability will be sustained.
 There is no assurance that future revenues will be sufficient to generate the funds required to continue the Company's business development and marketing activities.
 If the Company does not have sufficient capital to fund its operations, it may be required to reduce its sales and marketing efforts or forego certain business opportunities.